Mmodarre/AzureDataFactoryHOL/README.md

 ![](.//media/image74.png)

-The out put should be in form of:
+The output should be in form of:

     { "SecureOutput": "**********" }